 - Samples are always disclosed on Cigar Coop reviews.

-- The overall average score for cigars reviewed on Cigar Coop in 2020 was 89.45 – the lowest average in our ten years.
+- The overall average score for cigars reviewed on Cigar Coop in 2020 was 89.06 – the lowest average in our 11 years.
 One can certainly argue we are still scoring too high.

-Finally, I encourage other cigar media to conduct similar exercises.
+Finally, last year I encouraged other cigar media to conduct similar exercises.
+With the exception of Developing Palates, I’ve not seen anything done showing this data.
 I am confident many media brands would also demonstrate consistency whether sponsors or samples are used.